Designing great neighbourhoods:

-The power of the child to uplift and enrich a “village” was clear at the Caboolture Child-Friendly Cities Workshop run by Nature Play Queensland and facilitated by Natalia Krysiak (Cities for Play).
 The children’s workshop was part of a larger forum organised by Nature Play QLD which ran across two days in Caboolture (Moreton Bay Region) and Cairns (Far North Queensland).
-The forums aimed to engage local council planners, the design industry and community to challenge the barriers preventing children from playing out and provide inspiring solutions for how our cities could be more playful and child-friendly.
+The forums aimed to engage local council planners, the design industry and community to challenge the barriers preventing children from playing outdoors and provide inspiring solutions for how our cities could be more playful and child-friendly.

 Empowering children to voice their needs and concerns